SoftwareAG/c8y-docs/content/microservice-sdk/concept-bundle/security.md

 1. The microservice can be created in any tenant that has **feature-microservice-hosting** enabled.
 2. The microservices access the tenant API.

-At the installation time of the microservice, an application is created in the {{< management-tenant >}} reflecting the new microservice.
-In addition, a service user is created in the {{< management-tenant >}} that allows the microservice to retrieve subscriptions.
+At the installation time of the microservice, an application is created in the owner tenant (usually a {{< management-tenant >}} or {{< enterprise-tenant >}}) reflecting the new microservice.
+In addition, a bootstrap user is created in the owner tenant that allows the microservice to retrieve subscriptions.
 Whenever required, a platform administrator will subscribe a customer to the new microservice.
 As part of the subscription, a service user in the customer tenant is created using random credentials.

 #### Microservice authorization

 Authorization is relevant on two levels:

-1. On the {{< management-tenant >}} level, the only authorization of a microservice is to access its own subscriptions.
+1. On the owner tenant level, the only authorization of a microservice is to access its own subscriptions.
 2. For accessing customer tenants, the microservice installs a set of required permissions for being able to operate.

-A microservice is associated with a service user in the {{< management-tenant >}}, which will make sure that only its subscriptions are returned.
+A microservice is associated with a bootstrap user in the owner tenant, which will make sure that only its subscriptions are returned.
 A microservice is also associated with a set of permissions that it requires for carrying out its function on a customer tenant.
 These permissions are visualized in the Administration application.
-The permissions are associated with the service user that is created when a platform administration associates a microservice with a tenant.
+The permissions are associated with the service user that is created when a platform administration associates a microservice with a tenant (subscribes to it).
+The owner tenant must also be subscribed to if you intend to use microservice features on it.

 ### Users and roles